suffolklibraries/lgc/content/collections/events/swt-talk-14-01.md

     content:
       -
         type: text
-        text: "This presentation will cover the restoration of a more natural environment in the valley of the river Glem and the advisory role the Suffolk Wildlife Trust is having in this.\_"
+        text: 'After attaining the 2025 Farming and Wildlife Advisory Group’s East Farm Conservation Award, we are delighted to welcome the recipient, John Humphries along to tell us about aspects of his considered, regenerative approach to improving the land whilst running a farming business where the importance of wildlife is a key factor.'
   -
     type: paragraph
     attrs: